-All over the world people celebrate for the coolest and craziest things with the coolest and craziest events!
-We are a world full of partiers!
+All over the world people celebrate for the most beautiful, coolest and craziest things with the most beautiful, coolest and craziest events!
+Here are just a few of the events that you ought to add to your bucket list.

 1. Snow & Ice Festival